 If you have a working system, then instead of using the template file, you can generate a properties file by running the deinstall command using the -checkonly flag.
-The deinstall command then discovers information from the Oracle home that you want to deinstall and deconfigure.
+The deinstall command then discovers information from the Oracle home to deinstall and deconfigure.
 It generates the properties file, which you can then use with the -silent option.